 '''

-#include <JTC/JTC.h>
+1 #include <JTC/JTC.h>

-1

 2

 3 class HelloWorld : public JTCThread

 4 {

 5 public:

-б

-virtual void run()
+6 virtual void run()

 7

 {

 8

 cout << "Hello World" << endl;

 9

+}

 10 };

 11

 12 int

 13 main(int argc, char argv)

 14 {

 15

 JTCInitialize initialize;

 16

 JTCThread t = new HelloWorld;

 17

-t -> start();
+t \rightarrow start();

 18

 return 0;

 19 }

 '''

-- 1 All JThreads/C++ programs must include the header file JTC/JTC.h, which contains (among other useful things) all of the necessary JThreads/C++ class definitions. - 3 Just like in the Java example, a class HelloWorld is defined.
-This class is derived from JTCThread instead of the Java equivalent java.lang.Thread. - 6-9 A run method is defined which prints "Hello World" on standard output.
-System.out is replaced by the familiar C++ iostreams object cout. - 12-19 A main method is defined, not as a static class member as in the Java example, but as the standard C++ global main function. main creates an object of type Helloworld and calls the start method which starts a new thread of execution.
+Line 1 All JThreads/C++ programs must include the header file JTC/JTC.h, which contains (among other useful things) all of the necessary JThreads/C++ class definitions.

+Line 3 Just like in the Java example, a class HelloWorld is defined.
+This class is derived from JTCThread instead of the Java equivalent java.lang.Thread.

+Lines 6-9 A run method is defined which prints "Hello World" on standard output. system.out is replaced by the familiar C++ iostreams object cout.

+Lines 12-19 A main method is defined, not as a static class member as in the Java example, but as the standard C++ global main function. main creates an object of type HelloWorld and calls the start method which starts a new thread of execution.

+Note: You might think that the Hello World program has a memory leak because the thread object is created with new but never deleted with delete, but this is not the case.
+See "Reference Counting" on page 44 for more information.

 The only other change is that the JThreads/C++ thread library must be initialized in main.
-This is done by creating an instance of the class JTCInitialize.
+This is done by creating an instance of the class $\triangle$ JTCInitialize.